 However, as we were developing it, we thought:

-So AuthoredUp is not just a LinkedIn post preview tool and LinkedIn post preview generator; it's an all-in-one LinkedIn content creation tool.
+So AuthoredUp is not just a LinkedIn post checker tool and LinkedIn post preview generator; it's an all-in-one LinkedIn content creation tool.

 With AuthoredUp, you can: